arrayio/array-io-keychain/README.md

 ## Linux
 Requirements
+ - gcc minimum version 6
  - CMake (minimum required VERSION 3.0.2)
  - BOOST lib minimum required 1.67
  - openssl-1.1.0g
+ For building all libraries and project to use gcc are required.

 Dependences:
  You must have libraries:
  - libfc.a